atl-jugheads/jupyter-day-atlanta-ii/readme.md

 of the open source software created by Project Jupyter and community.
 These interactive technologies are reshaping how people interact with code and data in both industry and academia.

-Jupyter Day Atlanta is chance for Jupyter users of all experience levels to share and learn about the state-of-the-art in open source scientific computing.
+Jupyter Day Atlanta is a chance for Jupyter users of all experience levels to share and learn about the state-of-the-art in open source scientific computing.
 This event is inspired by [past and future events](docs/events.md) hosted by the Jupyter community, and hopes to connect people across the Southeast including Atlanta, Athens, Raleigh, Columbia, Charlotte, and more.